snaplet/docs-old/docs/04-references/data-operations/04-reduce.md

-# Reduce (Subset) data
+# Subset data

 :::note Experimental

 This is a preview feature.
-We would love your feedback!
+We would love your [feedback](https://app.snaplet.dev/chat)!

 :::

+Capturing a snapshot of a large database in its entirety can be lengthy, and ultimately unncessary, as only a representative sample of the data is typically needed to code against.

-Most of the time you will only need a portion of the data in your database.
-Snaplet let's you capture a subset of your data.
-This will reduce your snapshot's size and in turn reduce the time spent uploading and downloading snapshots.
+Snaplet can be configured to capture a subset of data during the snapshot process, reducing the snapshot's size, and the subsequent time spent uploading and downloading snapshots.

 ## Getting started

-To reduce the size of your next snapshot, add the subset object to your transform.ts file and export it.
+To reduce the size of your next snapshot and get a small, representative sample of your database, add the `subset` object to your `transform.ts file`.

-See below an example of a transform.ts file with a basic subset config:
+An example of a `transform.ts` file with a basic `subset` config:

 ```ts
 ...